harlan-zw/harlanzw.com/content/blog/nuxt-3-migration-cheatsheet.md

 You will need to run `npm install -D sass`.

-If your have issues with linked images within CSS you may need to use absolute links to the images in the public directory.
+If you're having issues with linked images within CSS, you may need to use absolute links to the images in the public directory.

 ```css
 /* Nuxt 2 - we have the file: assets/images/logo.png */